matthiask/django-prose-editor/docs/configuration_language.rst

 ~~~~~~~~~~~~~~~~

 The configurable preset allows you to add custom Tiptap extensions without having to create a custom preset.
-You can define processor functions in your Django settings, which will determine both the JavaScript modules and HTML elements:
+You can define extension groups in your Django settings, with each group containing related features that share the same JavaScript assets:

 .. code-block:: python